-The proposal explains clearly what will be done in the study and how it will be done.
-It includes citations to relevant literature around the research question or topic, a discussion of the research question, specific hypotheses or general direction of inquiry, and the methodology involved.
+Regardless of specific format, all dissertation proposals must explain clearly what will be done in the study, how it will be done, and the rationale for the study.
+The proposal includes citations to relevant literature and theoretical perspectives around the research question or topic, a discussion of the research question, specific hypotheses or general direction of inquiry, and the methodology involved.
 The format of the proposal must be discussed with the dissertation chair for review and additional ideas.